Chuck E. Cheese (character)

-Charles Entertainment "Chuck E." Cheese is the mascot of CEC Entertainment Concepts L.P.'s Chuck E. Cheese chain of family entertainment centers (FECs) From 1977 to 1993, he was an anthropomorphic rat, changing to a mouse in 1993.
-In 2012, he was rebranded into a slimmer, Rockstar-themed version as a response to a decrease in sales during 2011.
+Charles Entertainment "Chuck E." Cheese is the mascot of CEC Entertainment Concepts L.P.'s Chuck E. Cheese chain of family entertainment centers (FECs) From 1977 to 1993, he was an anthropomorphic rat, becoming an anthropomorphic mouse in 1993.
+In 2012, he was rebranded into a slimmer, rockstar-themed version as a response to a decrease in sales during 2011.